almereyda/awesome-starred/README.md

 ## Elixir

-- [cpub](https://github.com/miaEngiadina/cpub) - A semantic ActivityPub server.
+- [cpub](https://github.com/openEngiadina/cpub) - A semantic ActivityPub server.
+This is a mirror of our GitLab repository.
 - [transport-site](https://github.com/etalab/transport-site) - Rendre disponible, valoriser et améliorer les données transports
 - [datomic_gen_server](https://github.com/psfblair/datomic_gen_server) - An Elixir GenServer that communicates with a Clojure Datomic peer running in the JVM, using clojure-erlastic.
 - [wikir](https://github.com/BafS/wikir) - A humble phoenix wiki based on markdown [beta]